 - How to split rent between a couple and a single

 What is a fair rent split in each scenario?
 The truth is, there are no clear-cut rules.
 That’s why we’re closing this article with four suggestions.
 There’s a good chance you’ll find the right one for you and your roommates.
 Take a look!

 Splitting the rent evenly among your roommates is the easiest option.

-Everyone splits the rent at an equal discal level.
-This way makes sense if all roommates have reasonably similar room sizes and amenities.
+Everyone splits the rent at an equal fiscal level, and this makes sense if all roommates have similar room sizes and amenities.

 This method doesn't factor in individual incomes, cost of living adjustments, or variations in room size.